Clarkson, Hood help Cavaliers hand 76ers first home loss

 J.J.
 Redick scored 23 points and Ben Simmons and Jimmy Butler had 22 apiece for the 76ers.
 Simmons added 10 assists.

+“It doesn’t feel good,” Embiid said.
+“We have to learn from it.
+They came here tonight to prove themselves.”

 The Cavaliers slowly extended their one-point lead to start the fourth.
-Larry Nance Jr.’s dunk made it 94-90 with 7:48 left, and Cleveland took leads of seven, eight, nine and 11 before increasing it to 12 on Clarkson’s 3 from the right wing with 3:50 left.
+Cleveland took leads of seven, eight, nine — on Harrison’s 3 — and 11 before increasing it to 12 on Clarkson’s 3 from the right wing with 3:50 left.
 The advantage eventually grew to 15 points on Clarkson’s layup with 1:48 when the outcome was no longer in doubt.

-Despite what appeared to be lackluster play, there were signs that the 76ers would pull away earlier in the second half.
+“Once he gets going, he’s tough to defend,” Drew said.
+“We count on him to bring instant offense and he did tonight.”

 The 76ers took their largest lead on Simmons’ layup that made it 79-74 with 2:53 left in the third quarter.
-At that point, it looked as if Philadelphia would start getting it together.
-But the Cavaliers finished the period by scoring 10 of the final 14 points to enter the fourth up 84-83.
+The Cavaliers finished the period by scoring 10 of the final 14 points to enter the fourth up 84-83.

 TIP-INS